s-mackeo/maqe-crit.github.io/about.md

 Here are a few reviewers don't follow that trend whose articles and work I particularly enjoy reading :

-- Tevis Thompson
+- Tevis Thompson,
-- Jed Pressgrove
+- Jed Pressgrove,
 - Joel Goodwin (Electron Dance, has made some excellent short films on various topics, such as No Man's Sky, or the joy of exploration in video games, which you can view on youtube).

 Here are a few Youtube channels with interesting content :